channingjou/thearqive-backend/README.md

     Start DJANGO backend

     `python3 manage.py runserver`
-    - If you are using Kennard optional instruction, then run `python3 manage.py runserver 0.0.0.0:8000` instead.
+    - If you are using Kennard's optional instruction, then run `python3 manage.py runserver 0.0.0.0:8000` instead.
     - To access, use the virtual machine ip address.
-My ip was 192.168.1.183, so I would use `http://192.168.1.183:8000` in your host machine browser.
+My ip was 192.168.1.183, so I would use `http://192.168.1.183:8000` in my host machine browser.
+Use your virtual machine ip address.

 7. Generate API key for frontend